curityio/idsvr-customization-recipes/README.md

 ./run-ui-builder.sh
 ```

-This copies the files from the [basics](recipes/basics/) folder, then opens the UI builder at the customized page.\
+This copies the files from the first recipe, then opens the UI builder at the customized page.\
-You can see a list of all pages by browsing to the base URL of http:/localhost:3000.
+You can see a list of all pages by browsing to the base URL of http://localhost:3000.

 ## Example Customizations